miguelpernudo/alpine-router/README.md

 ```

 ## hostapd
 The primarily responsible for turning the network card into a network in its own that can be accessed.
-Set the ESSID, password (that's why we need the secrets.env), channel, etc.
+Set the SSID, password (that's why we need the secrets.env), channel, etc.
 ## dnsmasq
 It's the DHCP server that assigns IP addresses to the devices connected in the network and resolves DNS using dsnCrypt in this case.

 ## dnsCrypt
 Encrypts the plaintext in DNS queries.
 Provides an extra layer of security and privacy.
 ## nftables
 A robust firewall with strict policies that allows only necessary traffic.
 SSH access is permitted only if the user is on the same LAN.

+## netdata
+For monitoring, http://192.168.1.2:19999 (LAN only).